Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 3. Speeches & thank-you moments

-Year-end reviews, awards, thanks or short presentations need clear transitions, pauses and musical sensitivity.
+A look back at the year, awards, thanks or short presentations need clear transitions, pauses and musical sensitivity.

 4. Christmas moment